sourcegraph/handbook/content/company/strategy/code-graph/search/index.md

 ## Where we are now and what's next

-Theis section is broken out into [Search Core](./core.md) and [Search Product](./product.md) pages.
+This section is broken out into [Search Core](./core.md) and [Search Product](./product.md) pages.
 Refer to each of those for details on what's coming up for each team.